Skip to main content

 Uninstall

-A pre-delete hook removes the LMCacheEngine CR first so its finalizers run cleanly before the operator Deployment is torn down.
+A pre-delete hook removes the chart-managed CRs (LMCacheEngine, LMCacheCoordinator, and CacheBlendEngine if enabled) first, so their finalizers run cleanly before the operator Deployment is torn down.

-The CRD survives helm uninstall — same convention cert-manager and kube-prometheus-stack use.
-To remove it (and cascade-delete any remaining CRs):
+The CRDs survive helm uninstall — same convention cert-manager and kube-prometheus-stack use.
+To remove them (and cascade-delete any remaining CRs):

 Next steps